App Installation and Setup

 If you're in a sandbox environment, you don't need to do anything further — you can jump ahead past the next step.
 If you're in a production organization, however, you'll need to configure Salesforce licenses for the users who'll need access.
 We'll show you how to do that now, but if you are a sandbox user, jump to the next step.

 In production instances of Salesforce, you'll need to provision your users with licenses.
 The trial package includes 30 free seats for 30 days.
-Twilio for Salesforce is priced at $15 per seat per month with volume discounts available.
-Contact sales for more information about purchase and discounts.
+For more pricing options, contact sales.

 You can do this by going to Twilio App in Salesforce > Twilio Configuration > Purchase Licenses and then clicking on Configure Licenses :